RochArmel/alx-system_engineering-devops/0x00-shell_basics/README.md

 4- Display current directory contents in long format 5- Hidden files starting with
-6 - List files with user and group IDS displayed numerically
+6 - List files with user and group IDS displayed numerically 7- Create a directory named "myfirstdirectory" in /tmp directory